HardlyDifficult/Crypto/TheAbyss.md

 ## Is The Abyss a Scam?

-I don't think so, but there seems to be more focus on the multilevel referrals and suggesting everyone involved is going to get rich than details about the tech.
+I don't think so, but there seems to be more focus on the multi-level referrals and suggesting everyone involved is going to get rich than details about the tech.

-It reads like a pyramid-scheme.
+It reads like a pyramid scheme.

 ## Is This Project a Good Idea?

 No, I don't think so.

 Using Ethereum tokens just complicates things for players.
-I believe the dream is the overhead to take tokens out will encourage players to just spend those tokens on another game.
+I believe the dream is that the overhead to take tokens out will encourage players to just spend those tokens on another game.

-If Steam wanted to launch the same referral program they could.
+If Steam wanted to launch the same referral program, they could.
 Why use blockchain for this?

 https://www.theabyss.com/